-It's not unusual for us to get a call from a frantic pet owner: "My poor cat is stuck in a tree!
+It's not unusual for us to get a call from a frantic pet owner: "Our poor cat is stuck in a tree!
 The Fire Department won't help us.
 Can you get it down?"

-We understand that you're upset.
-And most of the time, we can help you.
+Most of the time, yes! we can help you.
 Over the years, we have gladly rescued many cats from the treetops.
 If the tree is large enough and safe to climb, we'll hang a rope, climb up to get the cat, and lower it down in a bag specially designed for scared kittycats.
 It often takes a while to get the job done, but we're usually successful.

 Did you know that cats in trees have many personalities?
 Above all, they are unpredictable, and most of the time they are very different than their normally sweet and loving selves.
 Their reaction to the approach of a human defines their treetop character.